nathan-lindstedt/congress_districts/README.md

 ![metrics](images/metrics.png)

 Note: This is an ongoing, active project.
-Taking a cue from other popular polling aggregate outcome predictors, it is intended as a proof of concept to show the development and deployment of an XGBoost classification model using Amazon Code Editor (Visual Studio Code-OSS) and Amazon Web Services (AWS) S3 buckets, EC2 instances, and SageMaker Pipelines.
+Taking a cue from other popular polling aggregate outcome predictors, it is intended as a proof of concept to show the development and deployment of an XGBoost classification model using the Census API, Amazon Code Editor (Visual Studio Code-OSS), and Amazon Web Services (AWS) S3 buckets, EC2 instances, and SageMaker Pipelines.
 Stay tuned.